 - Guided Setup combines many configuration tasks into an automated interface.
 Guided Setup is recommended for your initial CC-SG configuration.
 Once you have completed Guided Setup, you can always edit your configurations individually.
-See Configuring CC-SG with Guided Setup (on page 21). - Association Manager allows you to work only with associations, and does not automate any configuration tasks.
+See Configuring CC-SG with Guided Setup (on page 33). - Association Manager allows you to work only with associations, and does not automate any configuration tasks.
 You can use Association Manager to edit your Associations after using Guided Setup, too.
-See Association Manager (see "Adding, Editing, and Deleting Categories and Elements" on page 30).
+See Adding, Editing, and Deleting Categories and Elements (on page 42).